-- Value prompts – Allow a user to type a value, can be used along with metrics.
+- Value prompts – Allow a user to type a value, which can be used along with metrics.

 Q10.
 What is an implicit attribute in MicroStrategy?

-An attribute having its expression is called implicit attribute.
+An attribute having its expression is called an implicit attribute.
 It does not exist physically in the database but exists virtually.
 Hence can also be termed as a virtual attribute.
 It is created at the application level.

 This has been a guide to the list of MicroStrategy Interview Questions and Answers so that the candidate can crackdown these Interview Questions easily.
-Here in this post, we have studied top MicroStrategy Interview Questions which are often asked in interviews.
+Here in this post, we have studied top MicroStrategy Interview Questions, which are often asked in interviews.
 You may also look at the following articles to learn more –